PennyLaneAI/pennylane-lightning/README.rst

 Testing
 =======

-To test that a plugin is working correctly,
+To test that a plugin is working correctly, one can check both Python and C++ unit tests for each device.

 Python Test
 ^^^^^^^^^^^